BKinya/Simple-business-card/README.md

 #Row
 #Modifier

 Jetpack is similar to Flutter in many ways.
-Are there any diffrences between the two?
+Are there any differences between the two?

-Resources/Blogs
+### Resources/Blogs

 Exploring Jetpack compose,Text:
 https://joebirch.co/android/exploring-jetpack-compose-text/

+### Notes

+#### Modifier

+When chaining modifiers as the order matter